fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 So the response to the query is the length of the array _persons_.

-The query which fethches all persons
+The query which fetches all persons

 ```js
 query {